tommyrot/superseriousstats/README.md

 Source
 ------

-The source code is available at [GitHub](http://github.com/tommyrot/superseriousstats).
+The source code is available at [GitHub](https://github.com/tommyrot/superseriousstats).

     git clone git://github.com/tommyrot/superseriousstats.git

 Releases
 --------

 After significant changes have been made there follows a release.
 Releases are tested and the best option for obtaining a working version.
-Download the latest version [here](http://code.google.com/p/superseriousstats/downloads/list).
+Download the latest version at [Google Code](http://code.google.com/p/superseriousstats/downloads/list).

 Documentation and Issues
 ------------------------

-All documentation can be found on the [Wiki](http://code.google.com/p/superseriousstats/w/list).
+All documentation can be found on the [Wiki](https://github.com/tommyrot/superseriousstats/wiki).

-Bug reports and feature requests can be filed [here](http://code.google.com/p/superseriousstats/issues/list).
-Keep it real.

-If you want superseriousstats to also support the logfile format you use, you can create your own parser file.
-Alternatively you can convince me to make one for you where you take on the task of testing the results.
-It helps if you can provide an overview of the (default) logging syntax used by the client.
+Sending in bug reports is much [appreciated](https://github.com/tommyrot/superseriousstats/issues).
+For questions and feature requests please refer to our IRC channel.

 Support
 -------